 Increment the time step until t =|A|.
 The algorithm then ends when all coral species from subnetwork 1 have been removed from the network.

-To analyze the decay of taxonomic and functional robustness with coral loss, we fitted a hyperbolic function to ATC data obtained across the time steps.
+To measure the decay of taxonomic and functional robustness following coral loss, we fitted a hyperbolic function to ATC data obtained across the time steps.
 This step involves attempting to fit a non-linear least squares’ model of the form y = 1-xa to the ATC data, represented as y.
 The variable x depicts the time (from t=0 to |A|), and the exponent a is the decay function to be estimated by the model.
 If the fitting fails, we added a small amount of random noise (s=0.01) to y to enable the fitting process to converge, and set a = 1 as the starting value of the maximum likelihood algorithm.